garysweaver/irie/README.md

 default_filter_by :color, eq: 'blue'
 ```

+#### Path and Url Helper Extensions

+You may or may not need these, but each of the following are autoincluded with the relevant actions in the default configuration.

+* `:collection_path_and_url` - implements collection path and url methods on include and revised values when subclass from class that includes, e.g for FoosController would implement foos_url, foos_path, collection_url, collection_path.
+* `:edit_path_and_url` - implements edit path and url on include and revised values when subclass from class that includes, e.g for FoosController would implement edit_foo_url, edit_foo_path, edit_resource_url, edit_resource_path.
+* `:new_path_and_url` - implements new path and url on include and revised values when subclass from class that includes, e.g for FoosController would implement new_foo_url, new_foo_path, new_resource_url, new_resource_path.
+* `:resource_path_and_url` - implements resource path and url on include and revised values when subclass from class that includes, e.g for FoosController would implement foo_url, foo_path, resource_url, resource_path.

+Path and URL methods should "just work" if you follow the Rails convention of the controller name being the plural form of the model followed by "Controller", e.g. `Namespace::Does::Not::Matter::Here::FoosController` manages model `Foo`.
+If you must a different collection name/resource name/model class name, be sure to call `resource_definition_updated` which should update these.

 #### Other Extensions

 The following concerns, which you can include via `include_extension ...` or via including the corresponding module, might also be of use in your controller: